sitizaharahedi/sitizaharahedi/README.md

 ![Hi, I'm Siti Zaharah](./banner.png)

 Hello!
 I'm **Siti Zaharah**, an **Aspiring Data Analyst** with a strong foundation in:
-- SQL querying and database design
 - Data modeling and analysis with Python
-- Dashboard creation using Power BI and Tableau
+- Dashboard creation using Power BI
 - Reporting and data handling using Excel and Google Sheets

 ---